top of page

 Published Journal Articles (Peer Reviewed)

-Dahya, N., Garrido, M., Wedlake, S., Yefimova, K. & Iqbal, M. (in press).
+Dahya, N., Garrido, M., Wedlake, S., Yefimova, K. & Iqbal, M. (2023).
 Learning Technology Systems in Everyday Life: Women’s Experiences Navigating Refugee Resettlement in the United States.
-Journal of Immigrant & Refugee Studies
+Journal of Immigrant & Refugee Studies. https://doi.org/10.1080/15562948.2023.2237429

 Arvisais, O., Dahya, N., Decarpentrie, L., & Dedeoglu, C. (2023).
 Apprendre en autonomie dans les camps de réfugiés: Perspectives communautaires sur l’enseignement, l’apprentissage et la technologie.
 (2023).
 Submitted to Canadian Journal of Development Studies / Revue canadienne d’études du développement.